 about

-Condit-Summerson’s dissertation Glitch Feminist Virtual Worldbuilding for Reproductive Justice, revolves around the creation of an immersive online exhibition (navigable much like a PC game) featuring transnational artists whose practices embody the expansive facets of reproductive justice.
-Overall, the virtual exhibition is a multi-sensory, flexible body of pedagogical materials designed to be circulated online and utilized across formal/informal educational spheres to raise learners' critical consciousness surrounding urgent reproductive in/justice issues.
+Condit-Summerson’s dissertation, Glitch Feminist Virtual Worldbuilding for Reproductive Justice (2024), revolves around the creation of an immersive online exhibition (navigable much like a PC game) featuring transnational artists whose highlight expansive threads of reproductive justice.
+As a multi-sensory, flexible pedagogical infrastructure, the exhibition is designed to be circulated online to raise learners' critical consciousness toward urgent reproductive in/justice issues.
+The project embodies glitch feminist art pedagogy, an emergent research/teaching methodology grounded in encounters with feminist digital cultural production/disruption to encourage collective intervention against oppressive systems.

-In 2023, Condit-Summerson published an article in the journal Studies in Art Education examining the potentials of glitch feminism in the undergraduate learning space as a digitally-engaged pedagogical strategy for disrupting normative educational “defaults.”
+In 2023, Condit-Summerson published an article in the journal Studies in Art Education examining the potentials of glitch feminism (Russell, 2020) in the undergraduate learning space as a digitally-engaged pedagogical strategy for disrupting normative educational “defaults.”
 Her collaborative work exploring queer ecologies and water lilies as companion species appears in a 2023 issue of the online journal Visual Culture & Gender.
 In 2024, they guest co-edited an issue of the journal Visual Arts Research, and additionally contributed an article exploring affective encounters in feminist pedagogical spaces.

 Condit-Summerson’s studio practice explores the intersections of the virtual and the visceral, investigating queer embodiment, constructions of femininity, and conspicuous consumption in digital culture.
 Condit-Summerson has exhibited nationally in the US, including the Seattle International Art Fair, Disjecta Contemporary Art Center, and the Portland Museum of Contemporary Craft.
 She is a founding member of Killjoy Collective, a collaborative gallery space focused on amplifying feminist artists, which operated in Portland, Oregon from 2016 to 2018.